apehex/tokun/articles/tokun.md

 - positional embedding
 - feed forward layers

-Surprisingly, the simplest model performs significantly better.
+Surprisingly, *the simplest model performs significantly better*.

 The only variations of the model are on the token units:

-- `[16, 4]` has the best balance between capacity and flexibility
+- `[4, 16]` has the best balance between capacity and flexibility
 - `[4, 4, 4]` often gets stuck at 75% accuracy but can reach 100% with luck: it is brittle
 - `[4, 4]` can be used for extra resilience of the embeddings
+- other variants are underperforming / bloated

 ## Training